yschoe/yschoe.github.io/index.md

 <img align="right" alt="Yoonsuck Choe circa 2010" src="images/choe-2010-3-desat.jpg">

 I am a professor in the Department of Computer Science and Engineering at Texas A&amp;M University.
-I am generally interested in the brain, mind, and intelligence.
-My areas of research include computational neuroscience, brain imaging and analysis, neuroevolution, and neural networks (deep learning).
+My research is broadly in computational neuroscience, brain imaging and analysis, neuroevolution, and neural networks (deep learning).
+I am especially interested in the temporal aspects of brain function (delay, internal brain dynamics, prediction, consciousness), sensorimotor learning and grounding, agent-environment interaction (including tool construction and tool use), and evolution of brain structure and function.

 ### Experience
 * Professor, [Department of Computer Science and Engineering](https://www.cs.tamu.edu), [Texas A&M University](https://www.tamu.edu), September 2014–Present